mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 After all is said and done, it should print out something like ``{"result":"hawksnest-server","error_code":null,"error_info":null}``.

-..
-NOTE:: If it gives the message "Could not chdir to home directory
+..  note:: If it gives the message "Could not chdir to home directory
     /home/git: No such file or directory", that means you didn't create the ``git`` user with a home directory.
 If that's the case, you can add one by running ``$ sudo mkhomedir_helper git`` (on the server).